Sparky90001/ShitzzPack/README.md

 This Tool is skidded by @addifrr on discord
 Shitzz is selling this tool pack for $4.99 so why not have this for free? :)

-The nitro redeemer in this pack is not working please go to https://github.com/daddiaddi/Redeemer for the new one!
+Want a nitro redeemer too? well go to https://github.com/daddiaddi/Redeemer For a working and fresh redeemer!